idun-corp/docs/service-object/README.md

 ### Working with custom Webhook dispatcher

-Custom dispatcher are required when you do an integration with your API service.
+Custom dispatcher is required when you do an integration with your API service.
 The most common use-case would be the [Webhook](https://sendgrid.com/blog/whats-webhook/) integration.
-Everytime when ServiceObject is created and route is matched for this item, Webhook dipsatcher will try to send `[POST]` request to the psecified endpoint with ServiceObject in a request body.
+Everytime when ServiceObject is created and route is matched for this item, Webhook dispatcher will try to send `[POST]` request to the specified endpoint with ServiceObject in a request body.

 #### Retry policy